Skip to contents

 pathin, SDM, landscape_name

-Character strings defining the filepath (pathin/SDM/landscape_name) containing input rasters to be processed, such as those created from running python_focal_prep()
+Character strings defining the filepath (pathin/SDM/landscape_name) containing input rasters to be processed, such as those written from running python_focal_prep()

 regex